UConvertX

 Why does my 1 TB drive show only 931 GB?

-Your 1 TB drive contains exactly 1,000,000,000,000 bytes as advertised.
+Your 1 TB drive contains exactly 1,000,000,000,000 bytes as advertised on the box.
 However, Windows calculates storage using binary units where 1 GiB equals 1,073,741,824 bytes.
-When Windows divides the total bytes by this binary gigabyte value, it gets approximately 931.32 GiB, which it displays as 931 GB.
+When Windows divides the total bytes by that binary gigabyte value, it gets approximately 931.32 GiB, which it then labels as 931 GB.
 The drive is not defective or short on storage.
-The manufacturer and the operating system are simply using different mathematical standards to express the same physical capacity. macOS switched to decimal counting in 2009, so Macs display the full 1 TB for the same drive.
+The manufacturer and the operating system are simply using different mathematical standards, while this page stays on the binary 1,024-based ladder rather than the decimal box label.

 How much can 1 TB of storage hold?